 Skip to main content

 Our city centre is transforming.
-The City Rail Link is set to open next year, and will transform the way people travel to and around our city centre.
+The City Rail Link is set to open in 2026, and will transform the way people travel to and around our city centre.
 With all the changes, we’re looking at how to make the best use of our kerbside spaces.
 They need to accommodate our diverse community needs, like deliveries, tradespeople, pedestrians, motorists, buses and taxis.

 We talked to a range of key groups to find out what changes they’d like to see in the city centre.
 They helped us identify issues and come up with some proposals to fix them.
 Most of the short-term proposals are low cost, can be implemented quickly, and we are keen to get on with them.

-• have we got the issues and proposed responses right?
+• if we got the issues and proposed responses right

 Why we need to make changes